Binary Search Algorithm

 Implementing the algorithm on a computer is easy with the recursion, but it can also be implemented iteratively.

-Recursive algorithm
+Recursive version

-Generic code (scriptol)
+Generic code (scriptol):

 int binarySearch(int value, int starting, int ending)